How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 13. Discover Life Goals

 Embrace your independence and focus on you being in a long-distance relationship.
-Couples have to have their own lives because they can’t spend 24/7 video calling.
-It can be lonely, but you can use that loneliness to motivate you to get stuff done and focus on your goals.
+Couples must have their own lives because they can’t spend 24/7 video calling.
+It can be lonely, but you can use it to motivate you to get stuff done and focus on your goals.

 While you are doing that, you’re becoming strong and confident as a person.
 Again, focus on the big picture and do things that will benefit you and the relationship in the long run.
 Pick up some hobbies.
 Make and keep plans with your friends and family.
 Fill up your social calendar.

 Appreciate and nurture your relationship with yourself.
 Get to know yourself on a deep level.
 Many people tend to lose themselves in relationships.
 They start doing everything their partner does or change themselves for their partner to like them.
-Now is your chance to truly get to know yourself, the real you.
+Now is your chance to get to know yourself, the real you truly.
 Develop the self-love that will ensure that your relationship is healthy.

 14. Love Test